Koda7/Point-in-Polygon-Detection/README.md

 # Point-in-Polygon-Detection
 ## Description
-- The codes provided are an optimized solution to the point-polygon query program mentioned by the **ACM SIGSPATIAL CUP 2013**, guaranteeing an absolute accuracy rate of 100%
+- The codes provided are an optimized solution to the point-polygon query program mentioned by the **ACM SIGSPATIAL CUP 2013**, guaranteeing a high absolute accuracy rate
 - The efficient algorithm that accelerates **’inside’** and **’within n’** relationship queries by at 5 seconds utilizing hierarchical indices
 - The final report for the project is also attached for further details